steam-bell-92/ML-basics/README.md

 # Linear Regression on Iris Dataset

 This project demonstrates the implementation of **Linear Regression** using the **Iris dataset**.
-Although the dataset is typically used for classification, here we adapt it for regression to predict flower features such as petal or sepal dimensions.
-Even though it can be done without using gradient descent by closed-form solution but it would be constrained.
+Although the dataset is typically used for classification, here we adapt it for regression to predict versicolor features such as petal width and petal length.

+- Even though it can be done without using gradient descent by closed-form solution but it would be constrained.
+- Also I took it as a thing to do with `gradient descent` only.

 ## 📌 Objective

-1. To explore relationships between different features in the Iris dataset and build a linear regression model to predict one feature from another using both manual and `scikit-learn` approaches.
+1. To explore relationships between different features in the Iris dataset and build a linear regression model to predict one feature from another using `gradient descent`.
-2. To shared results via a web page for end-users.
+2. To share EDA report results via a web page.

 ## 📊 Dataset